rittersporn/Griebel_TPR1_bioRxiv_Apr2020/README.md

 A standard personal computer (~8 Gb RAM) does not have enough memory to parse data for all Arabidopsis genes.
 However, the 2000 'random' genes should give a good idea about the background enrichment levels.
 In each run of the script "01_Preparation_BED_files.R", the 2000 genes are selected again, therefore the final line for them on the metaplots will change slightly.

-Since you have a possibility to provide your own sets of genes, include your own controls (e.g. selected to have a basal expression level similar to the test set).
+Since you have a possibility to provide sets of genes, include your might want to include your own controls (e.g. selected to have a basal expression level similar to the test set), but the 'random' 2000 genes is a good starting point.